The Directorate is responsible for reviewing and developing policy and legislation across the justice and community safety portfolio.

 Admissions of young people to Bimberi Youth Justice Centre by age and offence - 5 quarters to September 2014

 Total young people detained in Bimberi Youth Justice Centre by gender, age and Aboriginal and Torres Strait Islander status - 5 quarters to September 2014;

 Total young people under community-based supervision by gender, age and Aboriginal and Torres Strait Islander status -5 quarters to September 2014;

 Total young people under community-based supervision by age and offence - 5 quarters to September 2014; and

 Youth Justice Table 7

 These table were previously quarterly snapshots but have been converted to time series tables that will over time accumulate 5 years worth of data (the Profile’s current standard for time series tables).
 While not losing any data, this change increases the analytical power of the data in these tables.

 Lastly, data in Youth Justice Table 6 for the September 2013 quarter has been re-issued.
 The footnotes to this table note this change.

 The data for the Profile is requested from Agencies at the end of the quarter and analysed in the following month.
 The Profile is then tabled in the Legislative Assembly sittings that are as close as possible to the second month after the quarter has ended.
 For example the June quarter data is requested in the first week of July and the completed Profile is then tabled in the August sittings of the Legislative Assembly.

-Criminal Justice Statistical Profile - June 2014 [PDF 6 MB] – as tabled in the Legislative Assembly.
+Criminal Justice Statistical Profile –September 2014 [PDF 5 KB] – as tabled in the Legislative Assembly.